b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 - Evaluating posterior density can involve intractable integrals.
 - When the full integration is not feasible, we reduce it to a single point.
 - **Maximum a posteriori (MAP) estimator**: $\hat{θ}$ = $\text{argmax}_{θ}\ p(θ\|X)$.
-- If we have no prior reason to favor some values of $θ$, the MAP estimate will be equivalent to the maximum likelihood estimate.
+- If there is no prior knowledge of $θ$, the MAP estimate will be equivalent to the MLE.
 - **Bayes' estimator**: $\hat{θ}$ = $E[θ\|X]$.
 - Both MAP and Bayes' estimators reduce the whole posterior density to a single point.
 - **Monte Carlo** approach generates samples from the posterior density.